qelectrotech/qelectrotech-doc/source/users/schema/conductor/conductor_reset.rst

 Reset conductor from menu bar
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. `Select the conductor`_ which route should be reseted.
+1. `Select the conductor`_ which route should be reset.
 2. Select **Edit > Reset conductors** menu item to reset the conductor route.

 .. figure:: /_external/_images/en/qet_menu/qet_menu_edit_conductor.png